-ON THIS PAGE: You will find information about how many people learn they have this type of tumor each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 More than 1,500 people in the United States are diagnosed with Merkel cell cancer each year.
 The five-year survival rate of people with Merkel cell cancer is about 60%.
 It is much higher if the cancer is found early, before it has spread to the lymph nodes or distant parts of the body.

-Sources: American Cancer Society and National Cancer Institute.
+Sources: American Cancer Society.